prometheus/proposals/proposals/0074-new-labels-values-api.md

 * **alpha** - label names are sorted by alphabetical order.
 * **cardinality** - label names are sorted by their cardinality.
 * **frequency** - label names are sorted by their frequency.
 * **score** - label names are sorted by a matching score.
-Weighting is given to matches that start with the given search string.
+Weighting is given to matches that start with the given search strings.
 The ordering should be optimised for auto-complete use cases.

 #### Response